erikbritto/checkIp-all/README.md

 # checkIp-all.sh

-chekIp-all.sh - To test all possible tcp connections from a source IP to a target port on destination IP.
+chekIp-all.sh - To test all possible tcp connections from a source IP to a target port on a destination IP.

 	Usage:
           		 sudo checkIP-all.sh sourceIP destinationIp targetPort

 First Install nmap: